CoderOneHQ/bomberland/engine/bomberland-ui/src/source-filesystem/docs/1-getting-started/page.md

 1. In either a Firefox or Chrome browser, open the [Game client →](/game)
 2. Leave the default settings.
 Click **Connect**.
-3. Use the following keys to play as the Wizard:
+3. Use the following keys to play as your character (check which character you're playing as from the **Game Information** panel):

 -   **Click** a unit to control it
 -   `↑` / `↓` / `←` / `→` - arrows to move